Riverkeeper: Dam removal

 By removing old, obsolete dams, Riverkeeper is working to restore life to creeks and streams in the Hudson Valley.
-There are an estimated 2,000 dams in the Hudson River Estuary between New York City and Albany, NY.
-Many are small and obsolete, abandoned by long-shuttered factories and serving no purpose other than to thwart fish migration and harm river ecology.
+There are an estimated 2,000 dams in the Hudson River Estuary between New York City and Albany, NY, many of which are small and obsolete.
 A challenge for Riverkeeper is convincing people that removing a dam will have payoffs for the fish and the landscape.

-Riverkeeper began their dam removal efforts in 2016, when they collaborated with the City of Troy and the state Department of Environmental Conservation to help remove a dam in the Wynants Kill.
-In 2020, Riverkeeper continued to restore streams by removing the Strooks Felt Dam on Quassaick Creek in Newburgh as well as another dam on Furnace Brook in Westchester County.
+Riverkeeper began their dam removal efforts in 2016 when they collaborated with the City of Troy and the Department of Environmental Conservation to help remove a dam in the Wynants Kill.
+In 2020, Riverkeeper participated in removing the Strooks Felt Dam on Quassaick Creek in Newburgh and another dam on Furnace Brook in Westchester County.

 Action on water pollution

 Riverkeeper studies the water quality of the Hudson.
 The river water is measured for salinity, oxygen, temperature, suspended sediment, chlorophyll and sewage.
 As of 2008, it is estimated that each year New York City's 460 Combined Sewer Overflows (CSOs) dump more than 27 billion gallons of raw sewage into the river and New York Harbor.

-Riverkeeper keeps a close watch for polluters and brings suits against corporations as large as Exxon and General Electric.
+Riverkeeper has filed suits against corporations including Exxon and General Electric.
 The organization has often worked together with other environmental groups on issues affecting the Hudson, including the longstanding problem of PCBs in the Hudson, which have made the river's fish dangerous to eat.

 Riverkeeper also acts on Superfund sites like Gowanus Canal and Newtown Creek.
-New York City's two most notoriously polluted waterways were listed as federal Superfund sites within months of each other in the 2010s.
-Since then, a full-fledged cleanup has begun in Gowanus Canal – yet Newtown Creek has no relief in sight.
+Both waterways were listed as federal Superfund sites in 2010.
+Work to clean up Gowanus Canal began in 2010, but cleanup in Newtown Creek has been delayed to 2032.
 The once heavily industrialized Newtown Creek features 11 miles of shoreline that winds along the Queens-Brooklyn border.
 From 1915 to 1917, the waterway handled as much freight tonnage as the entire Mississippi River.
 Over 150 years of industrial use have resulted in substantial contamination and impairment of habitat related to releases of hazardous substances and oil.
 Fish and crab consumption advisories are in place, including a ban on eating fish and crabs by children and women of childbearing age, and other recreational opportunities have also been negatively affected.
 It is estimated that, over decades, oil refineries on those shores spilled between 17 and 30 million gallons of product into the creek.
 More than 13 million gallons have been cleaned up so far.
 Riverkeeper has brought litigation forward, raised public awareness about the oil spill, and worked with state officials to address this contamination.